Neutron-antineutron oscillations from lattice QCD

-It is noteworthy that, in addition to the $(v / \lbsm)^2$ suppression, contributions from $C_5$ are suppressed by almost two orders of magnitude compared to those from $C_{1,2,3}$ due to the relative sizes of the associated QCD matrix elements computed here.
+It is noteworthy that, in addition to the $(v / \lbsm)^2$ suppression, contributions from $\widehat C_5$ are suppressed by almost two orders of magnitude compared to those from $\widehat C_{1,2,3}$ due to the relative sizes of the associated QCD matrix elements computed here.

 Predictions for non-zero $\tau_{\nnbar}^{-1}$ arise in some BSM theories explaining the matter-antimatter asymmetry of the universe and other outstanding problems of the SM and cosmology.
-An example is provided by $\nnbar$ oscillations in left-right symmetric gauge theories where the SM gauge group is embedded in $SU(2)_L\times SU(2)_R\times SU(4)_C$ with $B-L$ acting as a fourth color~\cite{Mohapatra:1980qe}.
-Post-sphaleron baryongensis occurs after a colored BSM scalar field develops a $(B+L)$-breaking vacuum expectation value that leads to Majorana neutrino masses and $\nnbar$ oscillations.
+An example is provided by $\nnbar$ oscillations in left-right symmetric gauge theories where the SM gauge group is embedded in $SU(2)_L\times SU(2)_R\times SU(4)_C$ with $(B-L)$ acting as a fourth color~\cite{Mohapatra:1980qe,Babu:2008rq,Babu:2013yca}.
+Post-sphaleron baryogenesis occurs after a colored BSM scalar field develops a $(B+L)$-breaking vacuum expectation value that leads to Majorana neutrino masses and $\nnbar$ oscillations.
 The $\nnbar$ oscillation rate in this model only involves $Q_1$ at tree-level and $\tau_{\nnbar}^{-1}$ is given by the first term in Eq.~\eqref{eq:taufid}.
-The reach of current and future $\nnbar$ oscillation experiments into the parameter space of this $SU(2)_L\times SU(2)_R\times SU(4)_C$ model is five times larger according to LQCD than the MIT bag model.

-There has been recent phenomenological interest in $\nnbar$ oscillations and the possibility of new searches for $\nnbar$ vacuum oscillations and transitions in nuclei at ESS, DUNE, and other experiments~\cite{Milstead2015,Frost2016,Hewes2017,Fomin2018}.
-Updated phenomenological studies of these and other BSM theories of low-scale baryogensis are needed to determine the impact of $\nnbar$ transition matrix elements on the reach of current and future experiments into BSM parameter space.
+The reach of current and future $\nnbar$ oscillation experiments into the parameter space of this $SU(2)_L\times SU(2)_R\times SU(4)_C$ model is 4 to 5 times higher according to LQCD than the bag model.
+In turn, since oscillation probabilities are $\propto \tau_{\nnbar}^{-2}$~\cite{Phillips2016}, this model would predict 16 to 25 times larger number of observed events in quasi-free neutron experiments.
+Updated phenomenological studies of this and other BSM theories of low-scale baryogenesis are needed to determine the reach of current and future $\nnbar$ experiments into BSM parameter space.

-\textbf{\textit{Conclusions --- }} We presented a complete LQCD calculation of six-quark matrix elements providing, for the first time, renormalized $\nnbar$ transition matrix elements in the $\msbar$ scheme at 2 GeV and accurate uncertainty quantification of nonperturbative QCD effects in $\nnbar$ oscillations.
-These renormalized results with well-defined scale dependence are required to reliably connect experimental measurements of $\tau_{\nnbar}$ to the scale of baryon-number violating new physics \lbsm.
+\textbf{\textit{Conclusions --- }} An LQCD calculation of six-quark matrix elements is presented that provides, for the first time, renormalized $\nnbar$ transition matrix elements in the $\msbar$ scheme at 2 GeV.
+These renormalized results with well-defined scale dependence are required to reliably connect experimental measurements of $\tau_{\nnbar}$ to the baryon number-violating new physics scale \lbsm.